FailAcademy/learning/adp-vancouver/_slides/week-05/01-intro-to-meteor.md

 - Meteor was first introduced in 2011 under the name [Skybreak](https://blog.meteor.com/skybreak-is-now-meteor-e680d1dbaf84#.8iukm4iye).
 - The startup **The Meteor Development Group** (MDG) was incubated by Y Combinator.
 - In 2014, MDG acquired Y Combinator alum FathomDB.
-- In 2012 MDG recieved 11 million in funding from the investment firm *Andreessen Horowitz*.
+- In 2012 MDG received 11 million in funding from the investment firm *Andreessen Horowitz*.

 ---